tzurbaev/laniakea-docs/docs/exceptions.md

 ];
 ```

-If you're OK with described translation paths, there's no need to do anything else.
+If you're OK with this translation paths, there's no need to do anything else.
 Simply add translations to your
-`lang/<locale>/exceptions.php` file.
-The translated message will be placed under `message` key in the JSON response
+`lang/<locale>/exceptions.php` file and Laniakea will pick them up.
+The translated message will be placed under
-while original message will be placed under `original_message` key.
+`message` key in the JSON response while original message will be placed under `original_message` key.

 ```json